postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 * Number of errors
 * Response time

-It will also provide a direct link to the failing monitor.
+It will also offer a direct link to the failing monitor.

-This integration automatically closes a triggered alert if a subsequent run succeeds.
-All failures from the same monitor are grouped under the a single Opsgenie alert.
+This integration automatically closes a triggered alert if a later run succeeds.
+This integration also groups failures from the same monitor under a single Opsgenie alert.

 When there is an alert on Postman, you will also receive one on your Opsgenie console.